Rishu188/Rishu188/README.md

 HEYY,

 I'm RISHU, a student with the passion for learning new things.
-I enjoy learning about new programming languages and experimenting with new technologies.
-My goal is to become a proficient developer and create projects that bring joy to others.
+I enjoy learning about programming languages and experimenting with new technologies.
 Technical skills/Programming languages:
 * C++
 * C